argoproj/applicationset/docs/Generators-Pull-Request.md

           passwordRef:
             secretName: mypassword
             key: password
-        # Labels are not supported by Bitbucket Server
+        # Labels are not supported by Bitbucket Server, so filtering by label is not possible.
   template:
   # ...
 ```